Learning from Informants: Relations between Learning Success Criteria: Anomalous Hierarchy and Vacillatory Duality

 \subsection{Duality of the Vacillatory Hierarchy}

+In Proposition \ref{hierarchyLimab} we already observed a hierarchy, when varying the number of anomalies and will now show that allowing the learner to vacillate between finitely many correct hypothesis in the limit does not give more learning power.
+On the contrary, only requiring semantic convergence, i.e., allowing infinitely many correct hypotheses in the limit, does allow to learn more collections of languages even with an arbitrary semantic learning restriction at hand.
+This contrasts the results in language learning from text in \cite{case1999power}, observing for every $a \in \N\cup\{\ast\}$ a hierarchy

-We strengthen Proposition \ref{hierarchyLimab} \textit{\ref{ExastBc}} by separating $\Inf\Lim$- and $\Inf\Lim_\infty$-learning at the level of families of recursive languages, even when requiring the $\Lim_\infty$-learning sequence to meet all introduced delayable semantic learning restrictions.
-As every indexable family of recursive languages is $\Lim$-learnable from informants by enumeration, the result is optimal.
+We separate $\Inf\Lim$- and $\Inf\Bc$-learning at the level of families of recursive languages, even when requiring the $\Bc$-learning sequence to meet all introduced delayable semantic learning restrictions.
+As every indexable family of recursive languages is $\Lim$-learnable from informant by enumeration, the result is optimal.

 \begin{proposition} For the collection of recursive languages